 Miss out on English in their early years of education, and the children miss out on life-chance opportunities thereafter - as generations of villagers have done in the past.

 Every £1 that we raise can provide a new book for our School Library initiative.
-There are few books in schools at present, but there is a willingness in all of the local schools to develop a Library facility - even if the library is in a box!
+There were very few books in schools initially, but there is a willingness in all of the local schools to develop a Library facility - even if the library is in a box!
+So far we have provided about 7,000 new books.

 And we have successfully helped cohorts of local teachers obtain important training and qualifications by subsidising their fees to attend recognised training courses.